Getting started¶

 return Kick

 For the logic, we’ll define methods that validate and perform the kick.
-We don’t have any
+We don’t have any special

-special conditions for kicking, so from Action:canPerform()
+conditions for kicking, so from Action:canPerform()

 we’ll just return true.
+For the kick

-for three tiles in the direction before finally moving them.
+tiles in the direction before finally moving them.
 We also give the kobold flying movement by

 checking passability with a custom collision mask.